cfpdx-401JS-spring-2017/backend-quiz/README.md

 You only need to include the following e2e test scenario:

-* Connect to a test databse and drop database before test
+* Connect to a test databse and drop database before test DONE
 * Test this workflow:
-  * POST an image
+  * POST an image DONE
-  * use the returned id from the POST request to GET same image
+  * use the returned id from the POST request to GET same image DONE
 * assert that `title`, `description`, `category`, and `url` are equal to orignally supplied data.
+DONE